You have a great resume, you passed the phone screening, and now have an interview with the decision maker.

 In addition, studies have shown that smiling will reduce your level of stress (and your heart rate) making you less nervous.
 So, smile when you are introduced and shake hands.
 Then, smile, as appropriate, during the rest of the interview.

-Building rapport and being likeable is a very big advantage.
+Building rapport and being likable is a very big advantage.
 Using these techniques effectively will give you a definite edge over the other candidates.

 Don Goodman is a triple-certified nationally recognized career professional (Expert Resume Writer, Certified Career Coach, and Job Search Strategist) with over 20 years of experience helping thousands of people quickly land their next job.
 Don graduated from the Wharton School of Business and Stanford University’s Executive Program.